falcosecurity/falco-website/content/en/docs/plugins/architecture.md

 Plugins can be written in any language, as long as they export the required functions.
 Go, however, is the preferred language to write plugins, followed by C/C++.

 Plugins can implement one or more capabilities.
 In the scope of plugins, a *capability* is an extension of Falco's features in the form of a specific set of C function symbols exported by shared libraries.
-Currently, there are two plugin capabilities supported by the framework: *event sourcing* and *field extraction*.
+Currently, there are four plugin capabilities supported by the framework: *event sourcing*, *field extraction*, *event parsing* and *async event*

 ### Plugins are Coresident with Falco